 2.1 Study design

 Full details on the sampling, recruitment and data collection methods are reported elsewhere (13, 16).
 Briefly, the study included 69 MAS, a random sample from the 212 clinics identified by the Royal College of Psychiatrists’ National Audit.
-The resulting sample was representative when compared with those in the National Audit: i) included MAS from all regions of England, ii) similar volume of new referrals per month (63 versus 72 nationally), iii) comparable waiting time for first consultation (5.8 versus 5.2 weeks), and iv) similar proportion of MAS with accreditation status by the Royal College of Psychiatrists (26% versus 30%).
-Patients with suspected dementia, and their carers (if present), attending their first appointment at one of the MAS, between September 2014 and April 2015, were eligible for inclusion in the study.
-All eligible participants who provided consent for follow up (N=1318) were included in the study regardless of the diagnosis they received (whether or not they were labelled as having dementia).
-At 24 months, only the 30 sites with the highest recruitment rates at baseline were included.
-From these 30 sites, 643 patients and 467 carers were eligible for follow up.
+The resulting sample was representative when compared with those in the National Audit in terms of: i) location: all regions of England, ii) volume of new referrals per month (63 versus 72 nationally), iii) waiting time for first consultation (5.8 versus 5.2 weeks), and iv) proportion accredited by the Royal College of Psychiatrists (26% versus 30%).
+People with suspected dementia and their carers (if present) attending their first appointment at one of the MAS between September 2014 and April 2015 were eligible for inclusion in the study.
+All eligible participants who consented (N=1318) were included regardless of the diagnosis they later received (ie whether or not they were labelled as having dementia).
+For practical reasons, at 24 months, the follow-up was restricted to the 30 MAS with the highest recruitment rates at baseline.
+Previously we had observed that outcomes were not associated with size of MAS or recruitment rates.
+At 24 months 643 patients and 467 carers were eligible for inclusion.

-Patients were interviewed at baseline and asked to report on their socio-demographic and clinic characteristics, disease-specific HRQL (DEMQOL) and generic HRQL (EQ-5D-3L).
+Patients were interviewed at baseline and asked to report on their socio-demographic characteristics, disease-specific HRQL (DEMQOL) and generic HRQL (EQ-5D-3L).
 Carers also completed a separate baseline questionnaire that included self-reported HRQL, carer burden, proxy-reported HRQL of the patient, and resources used in the last four weeks.
-Both patients and carers who were willing to continue in the study, attended a follow-up appointment (at the clinic or patient’s home) at 6, 12 and 24 and reported on their HRQL and burden of care.
+Patients and carers who were willing to continue in the study attended a follow-up appointment (at the clinic or patient’s home) at 6, 12 and 24 and reported on their HRQL and burden of care.
 Carers were also mailed resource use questionnaires at 3, 6, 12 and 24 months.
-All follow-up questionnaires were identical to baseline, except the 24-month resource use questionnaire, which was simplified (24-month questionnaire did not include details about intensity of contacts with health care professionals, which was assumed to be similar to that at 6 months).
+All follow-up questionnaires were identical to baseline, except the 24-month resource use questionnaire, which was simplified (excluded details about intensity of contacts with health care professionals which was assumed to be similar to that at 6 months).

 Each MAS was asked (by email) to complete an organisational survey, with telephone follow-up to maximise the response rate.
-This survey included data on four components: 1) structural characteristics, such as the number of staff, allocation of time to different activities (e.g. diagnosis and treatment) and clinic frequency; 2) information on first appointment (e.g. clinic assessment, diagnosis); 3) post-diagnostic support, including pharmacological and non-pharmacological treatments; and 4) intensity of follow-up care (e.g. time to first follow-up, frequency and clinical assessment)
+This survey included data on four components: 1) structural characteristics, such as the number of staff, allocation of time to different activities (e.g. diagnosis and treatment); 2) information on first appointment (e.g. clinical assessment, diagnosis); 3) post-diagnostic support, including pharmacological and non-pharmacological treatments; and 4) intensity of follow-up care (e.g. time to first follow-up, frequency and clinical assessment)

 2.2 Health outcomes

 This study focuses on HRQL reported by the patient.
-Patient’s HRQL proxy-reported by their carer is reported elsewhere (14, 17).
+Proxy-reports by their carer are reported elsewhere (14, 17).
 Patient questionnaires included disease-specific (DEMQOL(18)) and generic (EQ-5D-3L (19)) HRQL outcomes.
 DEMQOL consists of 28-item HRQL score, with a higher score indicating better HRQL.
 Each of the 28 items is scored on a four-point scale, using an improved scoring algorithm with well-established psychometric properties (20).

 The EQ-5D-3L is a generic measure of health status and includes five items covering different health domains: mobility, self-care, usual activities, pain/discomfort and anxiety/depression (scored on an item-specific 3-point scale).
 The EQ-5D-3L profiles were combined with health state preferences values from the UK general population (19) to give EQ-5D-3L utility scores, anchored at 0 (death) and 1 (perfect health).
 Although generic, this instrument has shown adequate reliability for measuring HQRL in patients with dementia (21).